parimalp/FPGA-Design-Flow-using-Vivado/lab3.md

 3. Click Cancel when the bitstream generation is completed.

-### Step 4 Verify the Functionality
+### Step 4 Verify the Functionality (Boolean Board)
 #### Connect the board and power it ON.
 Open a hardware session, and program the FPGA.

 1. Make sure that the micro-USB cable is connected to the JTAG PROG connector (next to the power supply connector).
-Make sure that the jumper on the board is set to select USB power (J15 for Boolean, the lower left and upper right on PYNQ-Z2).
+Make sure that the jumper on the board is set to select USB power.

 2. Select the *Open Hardware Manager* option and click **OK**.
     The Hardware Manager window will open indicating “unconnected” status.